hkumas75/Leetcode/README.md

 Given an input string, reverse the string word by word.
 # 41_First Missing Positive
 Given an unsorted integer array, find the smallest missing positive integer.
+# 315_Count of Smaller Numbers After Self
+You are given an integer array nums and you have to return a new counts array.
+The counts array has the property where counts[i] is the number of smaller elements to the right of nums[i].